Parts & accessories

 Michigan’s most interesting fact about its power outages may be that it has the highest outages per capita than other states.
 Weather-related outages caused 56 of the 155 outages in 2017.
 Faulty equipment took second place with 36 caused outages.
 Average outages lasted just over an hour and affected just over 2 million people over the course of the year.

 A dashboard video revealed the cause of an outage that affected 4,500 customers for five hour to be a goose.
 The camera caught the animal falling lifelessly from the sky.
 The bird apparently hit a 7,200-volt line, which tripped a nearby transformer.

 Another Midwestern state joins Michigan in the nation’s top five.
 While Ohio suffered more outages than Michigan in 2017 (158) the outages affected only 663,000 customers.
 Similar to other states near the Great Lakes, Ohioans experience the most outages due to weather.

 Odd Outage Fact: A cement mixer caused a blackout in Edgerton when the driver tried to pass a tractor but veered too far to the side.
 The truck was pulled into the ditch, and turned the mixer sideways sending it into a power pole, which it severed.

 Yet again, weather remains the number one factor for power outages in this east coast state.
-New York had 165 outages affected almost 900,000 outages in 2017.
+New York had 165 outages affecting almost 900,000 people in 2017.
 Nor’easters are to blame for the most weather-related outages and had many suburban citizens calling for tree removal to help prevent the damage.
 Thankfully, the average duration of an outage is only about an hour.

 Odd Outage Fact: A train derailment triggered a power outage in Manhattan.
 Nearly three dozen people were injured when two cars of a subway flew off the rails.The accident triggerd a blackout that stopped service on four subway lines.